Non-Markovian Quantum Process Tomography: Abstract

 \section{Abstract}

 Characterisation protocols have so far played a central role in the development of noisy intermediate-scale quantum (NISQ) computers capable of impressive quantum feats.
 This trajectory is expected to continue in building the next generation of devices: ones that can surpass classical computers for particular tasks -- but progress in characterisation must keep up with the complexities of intricate device noise.
-A missing piece in the zoo of characterisation procedures is tomography which can completely describe non-Markovian dynamics.
+A missing piece in the zoo of characterisation procedures is tomography which can completely describe non-Markovian dynamics over a given time frame.
 Here, we formally introduce a generalisation of quantum process tomography, which we call process tensor tomography.
 We detail the experimental requirements, construct the necessary post-processing algorithms for maximum-likelihood estimation, outline the best-practice aspects for accurate results, and make the procedure efficient for low-memory processes.
-The characterisation is the pathway to diagnostics and informed control of correlated noise.
-As an example application of the technique, we improve multi-time circuit fidelities on IBM Quantum devices for both standalone qubits and in the presence of crosstalk to a level comparable with the fault-tolerant noise threshold in a variety of different noise conditions.
+The characterisation is a pathway to diagnostics and informed control of correlated noise.
+As an example application of the hardware-agnostic technique, we show how its predictive control can be used to substantially improve multi-time circuit fidelities on superconducting quantum devices.
 Our methods could form the core for carefully developed software that may help hardware consistently pass the fault-tolerant noise threshold.